Calioses/DomFrog-dom-backup-wizard/README.md

 C:\Users\ <user> \OneDrive\Desktop\DomFrogBackup
 C:\Users\ <user> \Desktop\DomFrogBackup

+Avoid putting your destination folder in the top level of the C drive.
+More in FAQ.

 Each game gets its own top-level folder in the destination, containing:

 - Map and terrain files (`.map`, `.d6m`, `.tga`) stored at the top level.